-Please submit a resume, cover letter, and list of 3 references (at least 2 previous employers) as one document when applying.
+Please submit a resume, cover letter, and list of 3 references (at least 2 previous employers) when applying.
 All candidates who are current employees of CCE Tompkins must apply as internal applicants.
 Please note that changes cannot be made to an application once it is submitted.
 This posting will remain open until a suitable candidate is identified.
 For more information about how to apply, pay rate, and benefits, please see the message at the bottom of this posting.

 This position is full time, benefits eligible, including medical, dental, paid time off, and retirement.
 Generous salary based on qualifications and experience.